 It was fantastic to be back.
 I'd liked Santiago from the moment I first arrived here, on a night train from Temuco in December 2005.
 This time we stayed in the ESO guesthouse, and the day we arrived was the day of the 2009 presidential election.
 The election meant that everything was closed, so we had a look round the quiet streets of Las Condes.

 The next day, things were back to normal.
 We went into the city centre and had a look around.
 One thing I hadn't done when I was here before was go up Cerro Santa Lucía, a small hill near the city centre.
 So we went up, and enjoyed the awesome views of mountains in the hazy distance.

 We got a bus to La Serena, spent a night there and then headed up to the observatory at La Silla.
 This was the first major observatory built in the southern hemisphere, but ESO's main observatory these days is at Paranal, a few hundred miles further north.
 The atmosphere at La Silla is one of faded glory.
 Most of the telescope domes are now unused.

-But there are still world class telescopes in operation.
-We had five nights on the largest of them, the 3.6m New Technology Telescope.
-But because of the transport schedule, we had to arrive at the observatory three nights before our run started.
-So we had plenty of time to appreciate the incredible scenery up here on the southern fringes of the Atacama desert.
+But there are still world class telescopes in operation, and we had five nights on the largest of them, the 3.6m New Technology Telescope.
+Because of the transport schedule, we had to arrive at the observatory three nights before our run started, so we had plenty of time to appreciate the incredible scenery up here on the southern fringes of the Atacama desert.
 The food was awesome, we made extensive use of the ice cream machine, we watched condors hover over the desert, and I discovered the best coffee machine in the world.